aleadamczak/XOXR/1-intro/readme.md

 XR applications provide more fulfilling experience because they simulate reality more accurately using stereo sounds, wide vision and immersive effects.
 Advantages:
 - more fulfilling user experience,

 Disadvantages:
 - motion sickness,
 - disassotiation from reality

+### add mention about aiding disabled people namely the blind by acting as their eyes and steering away from danger, orrrrr even deaf people through warning vibrations